 More information on the Members of the Board is available on Finnair's website.

-The Board's work in 2013
+The Board's work in 2014

-The Board met 11 times in 2013.
+In 2014 the Board met nine times in person and had six additional online or telephone meetings.
 In addition to its regulatory duties, the Board's actions included the following: